tisnik/poc-schema-checks/docs/index.md

 ## Action items

+1. Demo
 1. Epic for tracking all schema checks that needs to be implemented
 1. Task to create Git repository with schemas
+1. Task to write description about incomming messages in `platform.upload.buckit`
+1. Task to write description about incomming messages in `ccx.ocp.results`
+1. Task to write description about rule content (YAML files etc.)
+1. Task to write description about incomming messages in SQS
+1. Task to create schema for data to be consumed by Parquet service
 1. Task to create schema for incomming messages in `platform.upload.buckit`
 1. Task to create schema for incomming messages in `ccx.ocp.results`
 1. Task to create schemas for rule content (YAML files etc.)